 Play is a real-life activity and can even be a bodily activity; it is shaped by different “ways of doing” and it even has a style.
 To a large extent, a game’s style is determined by the right handling of contingency and necessity.
 In play, finding the right balance between the natural and the artificial is linked to a mastery of the necessity-contingency dichotomy.
 When seeing contingency not as a purely liquid mass but as a more or less solid chain of events imbedded in a game, the coincidence can be used, as it happens, for example, in art and aesthetics.

 The problem is that this late Enlightenment system is so perfect that some people cannot find their place in it.
 The situation is similar to when synthetic music is too impeccable, or when photos are digitally enhanced to a state of perfection until their correctness becomes puritan and formal.
 In these kinds of circumstances some musicians and photographers refuse this culturalization and aestheticization and look for alternative, low-tech methods.
 The same happens in the late Enlightenment world.
-As Baudrillard wrote, “the more the system is perfect, the more people are left out” (2005: 69).Those who are left out become terrorists, kitsch lovers, Brexiters, flatearthers, or conspiracy theorists.
+As Baudrillard wrote, “the more the system is perfect, the more people are left out” (2005: 69).Those who are left out become terrorists, kitsch lovers, Brexiters, flatearthers, or adhere to the conspiratorial mindset.

-Conspiracy theories stand for liberation: they provide freedom from a progressive world with which some people do not identify.
+Unwarranted conspiracy theories stand for liberation: they provide freedom from a progressive world with which some people do not identify.
 Whether or not the theory makes sense does not really matter.
-Becoming a conspiracy theorist is a matter of belief and not of knowledge.
-The modernity dissident perceives the conspiracy theory as a safe haven in a world of hostile excellence.
+Adhering to a conspiracist mindset is a matter of belief and not of knowledge.
+The modernity dissident perceives the unwarranted conspiracy theory as a safe haven in a world of hostile excellence.
 These outsiders who cannot be integrated into the modern (let alone the “postmodern”) world loath the elite or any Enlightenment (that is, “democratic”) politics.
 They perceive modernity as a well-oiled machine determined by necessities that work against them.
 Enlightenment is indeed very much built on scientific principles of necessity and its elitist correctness can easily be found dictatorial by those who are not already in its system.